chapel-lang/chapel/doc/rst/language/spec/statements.rst

       {x = 2}
       defer action: deleting {x = 2}

-Lastly, this example shows that only `defer` statements that have not executed have no effect.
+Lastly, this example shows that `defer` statements that have not executed have no effect.
 Only a `defer` statement that has executed will have its cleanup action run.

    *Example (defer4.chpl)*.